Answers to common questions about the Special Collections Research Center's collections and services.

 To donate materials to SCRC, or transfer university records to the archives, please consult our Giving page.

 The Society of American Archivists offers general guidance for individuals and organizations considering donating their papers to an archives.
 See Donating Your Personal or Family Records to a Repository and Donating Your Organization’s Records to a Repository.

 SCRC cannot provide appraisal services.
 Appraisers are experts who usually charge for their services, and fees vary.
 “Your Old Books,” a guide written by the Rare Books and Manuscript Section of the American Library Association, provides useful information to help determine whether you need a formal appraisal.
 Many professional appraisers are members of the Antiquarian Booksellers’ Association of America, which maintains a member directory that can help you find an appraiser in your area.

-SCRC has extensive collections related to southern Illinois history, and genealogists may find pertinent information within these collections, using Archon to search for family names and other keywords.
-Our Rare Books section includes county histories, cemetery records, city directories and other sources of local history.
-The Illinois Regional Archive Depository (IRAD) located just off campus is another important resource.
-IRAD maintains the historical records of local governments, and provides research services to genealogists.
-Finally, Morris Library has electronic and microfilm copies of old newspapers that are useful to genealogists.
+SCRC has extensive collections related to southern Illinois history, and genealogists may find pertinent information within these collections using Archon to search for family names and other keywords.
+Our Rare Books section includes county histories, cemetery records, city directories, and other sources of local history.
+Also, Morris Library has electronic and microfilm copies of old newspapers that are useful to genealogists.
+The Illinois Regional Archive Depository (IRAD) is another important resource.
+IRAD maintains the historical records of local governments and provides research services to genealogists.
+Its regional depository covering Jackson county and other nearby counties is located on the edge of campus at 1835 University Press Drive, 618-453-3040, with hours Mon-Fri, 9:00-4:00.